Raymond16-cyber/FnalProjectDraft/README.md

 # 💬 MERN Chat App (Lab Phase Submission)

-This is a **MERN-based real-time chat application**, developed as part of the Lab Phase for the final project.
+This is a **MERN-based real-time chat application**, developed as part of the Lab Phase for my final project.
 The app supports secure authentication, friend management, and real-time messaging using **Socket.IO**.

 ## 📌 Project Status
 🚧 Draft phase